MichielsenM/FOAM/docs/Configuration.md

     This dictionary has two keys, 'period' and 'frequency', holding a list of periods or frequencies, respectively, to start building the pulsation pattern from when using the 'provided-pulsation' method. <br>
-    Periods are required when periods or period spacings ('P' or 'dP') are used as observables in `observable_seismic`, and frequencies are required when frequenies ('f') are used as observables in `observable_seismic`.
+    Periods are required when periods or period spacings ('P' or 'dP') are used as observables in `observable_seismic`, and frequencies are required when frequencies ('f') are used as observables in `observable_seismic`.
 If periods or frequencies are not required, the list can contain `None` instead of values. <br>
     The list should contain one pulsation per part of the split pattern, ordered the same as the file with the observations.
-(List of lenght 1 in case of continuous pattern.)
+(List of length 1 in case of continuous pattern.)

 ### Simulated theoretical model grid
 - grid_parent_directory